MaoZiming/papers/4-distributed-systems/412-spark.md

 * Resilient Distributed Datasets (RDDs), a distributed memory abstraction that lets programmers perform in-memory computations on large clusters in a fault-tolerant manner.
 * RDDs are motivated by two types of applications that current computing frameworks handle inefficiently: iterative algorithms and interactive data mining tools.
 * RDDs provide an interface based on coarse-grained transformations (e.g., map, filter and join) that apply the same operation to many data items.
 This allows them to efficiently **provide fault tolerance by logging the transformations used to build a dataset (its lineage)** rather than the actual data.
+* Partition.
+Dataset is partitioned (default size of 128MB.) for parallelism.
+The number of tasks equals the number of partitions.
+  * **Narrow transformations**: These are transformations in which data in each partition does not require access to data in other partitions in order to be fully executed.
+For example, functions like map, filter, and union are narrow transformations.
+  * **Wide transformations**: These are transformations in which data in each partition is not independent, requiring data from other partitions in order to be fully executed.
+For example, functions like reduceByKey, groupByKey, and join are wide transformations.
+    * Wide transformation requies a shuffle.
+This is a rather expensive operation.
+  * Recommended number of partitions: you have ~3x the number of partitions than available cores in cluster, to maximize parallelism along side with the overhead of spinning more executors.
+* Spark RDD contains the partition information.
+This can be retrieved just with `getNumPartitions`.
+  * RDD represents an immutable, **partitioned** collection of elements that can be operated on in parallel

 ## RDD